akissa/baruwa-vagrant/README.md

 * [Vagrant DigitalOcean provider](https://github.com/smdahlen/vagrant-digitalocean)
 * [Vagrant Linode provider](https://github.com/displague/vagrant-linode)

+## Plugin Installation

+The provider plugins can be installed using the `vagrant plugin install` command.
+Refer to the specific plugins documentation for details on usage and configuration.

 ## Installation

 You need to install Vagrant and one of the provider plugins above.